RTIInternational/harness-vue/docs/introduction/page-definitions.md

 ```

 ## The Manifest file
-The Harness Vue plugin expects an array of page definitions when installed.
-While you can assemble this entirely in your `main.js` Vue entrypoint, it is common practice in Harness Vue applications to have a `manifest.js` file that gathers your page files and returns them in one place, like so:
+The Harness-Vue plugin expects an array of page definitions when installed.
+While you can assemble this entirely in your `main.js` Vue entrypoint, it is common practice in Harness-Vue applications to have a `manifest.js` file that gathers your page files and returns them in one place, like so:

 ```js
 import examplePage from "./examplePage";